In response to “On Being a Fish” (Vol. 2, No. 3).

 And, on those occasions when we continue to use archaic terms in their original, informal sense, the world will not come to an end.
 Being cladistically aware is no more a threat to going out for some fresh fish, than being astronomically aware has dampened our delight at glimpsing a shooting star.

-David Lahti is associate professor in the Department of Biology of Queens College, City University of New York.
+David Lahti is a biology professor at Queens College, City University of New York.

-Bret Weinstein is a theoretical evolutionary biologist at The Evergreen State College in Olympia, Washington.
+Bret Weinstein is a theoretical evolutionary biologist at The Evergreen State College.

 - I am assuming, with Weinstein, that we are stopping short of the “jawless fishes” or agnathids; otherwise the fish clade is synonymous with the vertebrates (and by the way, whether we include or exclude them is an arbitrary convention—either way we have a good fish clade). ↩